EdJoPaTo/website-stalker-example/de/bahn/faq-pk-service.md

 Despite Komfort Check-in, the train crew may still carry out ticket inspections to make sure that the check-in data is valid and accurate.
 This provides additional security and quality assurance.
 Here are some reasons why your ticket may still be inspected despite Komfort Check-in.

-* You are not sitting in the checked-in seat.
+* **You are not sitting in the checked-in seat.**
    Check-in is linked to your seat.
 If you are in the aisle, bistro or another seat, the train crew will not be able to recognise your check-in.
 If you have moved, change your seat in the itinerary in the DB Navigator app using the "Change seat" button.

-* Your check-in has not yet registered.
+* **Your check-in has not yet been transferred.**
    It may take a few minutes before your check-in is visible on the inspection handset.
-Therefore, if possible, check in as soon as you have sat in your reserved seat or one that is available.
+Therefore, if possible, check in as soon as you have taken your reserved seat or one that is available.

-* A random inspection.
+* **A random inspection.**
    Train crews are also required to carry out occasional spot checks on passengers who have checked in.
 The system randomly selects checked-in seats based on factors like the ticket type.
 Therefore, please have your ticket, a photographic ID and, if necessary, other proof of authorisation such as your BahnCard ready.

 [Diese Information in neuem Tab öffnen](https://www.bahn.de/faq/why-ticket-inspectation-despite-kci)